 Proving that you need money is only the start.
 Few people are going to offer to fund your business without some form of guarantee.
 You’ll also have to prove to potential investors that if they lend you money, they’ll get it back.
 Banks will almost always provide loans against property or other assets that you might own.
 Usually, both banks and investors will also want a personal guarantee in writing.
 This will provide them legal access to whatever assets you’ve pledged to secure the financing.

-A bank will usually only provide a loan if it is secured by property.
+A bank will usually only provide a loan if it is secured by assets.
 Contrary to what many people believe, banks rarely take risks.
 They want to know that if everything goes badly with your business, they’ll get their money back along with any interest they might be charging.

 If you do approach a bank, then it’s important to be upfront with them.
 Let’s say that you’re approaching a bank for a loan.
 If you need $15,000 in February plus another $20,000 in June, give the bank manager that information.
 This prevents alarm when you submit an additional application for $20,000 without warning.